-The Master Plan 2010-2030: Looking to the Future includes 67 recommendations designed to promote excellence in instruction, research, creative activities and public service, campus life, Intercollegiate Athletics, and recreation and administrative operations.
-The recommendations propose changes to the physical and environmental features of the campus to enhance the experiences of students, faculty, staff, alumni, annuitants, and campus visitors.
+I am pleased to present Master Plan 2010-2030: Looking to the Future, the long-range plan for the physical development of Illinois State University-its future size, form, function, character, image, and environment.
+The plan contains 67 recommendations designed to promote excellence in instruction, research, creative activities and public service, campus life, Intercollegiate Athletics, and recreation and administrative operations.
+The recommendations reflect the University's mission, vision, and goals as stated in Educating Illinois.